We are proud of our team of dedicated professionals who work tirelessly to support us in achieving our goals.

 Karen Fletcher expressed a keen interest in becoming a member of the LAB to offer support.
 As a parent, she is passionate about every child having the opportunity to achieve highly, nurturing their imagination and creativity to succeed at College.
 She also aspires to develop skills through governance arrangements and sees this as a unique opportunity to ensure every learner receives an outstanding learning experience.

-Since joining the Science team in 2006, Karina Porter has worked in a number key posts at Rosedale College, including Coordinator, Associate and Director of Teaching and Learning roles.
-Since gaining Advanced Skills Teacher status, she has continued to champion her subject vigorously.
-With a wealth of experience, she became Vice Principal at Parkside in September 2016, being well placed to support the leadership and management of the Studio College, and with the drive and ambition necessary to secure student outcomes.
+Since joining the Science team in 2006, Karina Porter has worked in a number key posts, including Coordinator, Associate and Director of Teaching and Learning roles.
+With Advanced Skills Teacher status, she has always championed her subject vigorously.
+With a wealth of experience, she took up post as Vice Principal at Parkside in September 2016 before becoming Associate Principal; being well placed to lead and manage the Studio College, with the necessary drive and ambition to secure student outcomes.

 As a parent of a student studying at Parkside, Charmain Stanley is keen to support the College to continue to grow from strength to strength.
 With the necessary key skills, qualities and integrity, she will play an active part in the LAB.